x811zou/BEASTIE/README.md

 ## Description
 To be added ...

-Bill was here!

 ![alt text](workflow_figure/BEASTIE.png "BEASTIE")

 ## Download
 BEASTIE can be downloaded from XXXX

 ## Installation
 ### Prerequisites for installing BEASTIE
 The following are required to install and run BIRD directly on your system:
 * BEASTIE has been tested on **Linux**.
 It may or may not work on other UNIX systems.
 * [CmdStan](https://mc-stan.org/users/interfaces/cmdstan) must be installed.
 This is the command-line interface to the STAN statistical programming language.
 * [Python](https://www.python.org/downloads/release/python-360/) version 3.6 or higher is required.

 ### Installing and Compiling BEASTIE source code
 First download BEASTIE, copy its files into your working directory.
 ```python
 s = "example code"
 ```
 Then, install [CmdStan](https://mc-stan.org/users/interfaces/cmdstan), and set the environment variable $STAN to the directory where CmdStan has been installed.
 XXXXXXXXXXXX
 ```python
 s = "example code"
 ```